svlc/ventulo-esphome/README.rst

    .. note::

-      If u happen to have several Ventulo heat-recovery units in a same area, but use ESP device for each one of them, you should append a number to an area, so it's named e.g. `kitchen1` as you'll need several YAML config files.
+      If u happen to have several Ventulo heat-recovery units in a same area, but use one ESP device for each one of them, you should append a number to an area, so it's named e.g. `kitchen1` as you'll need several YAML config files.

 #) Create a `secret.yaml` file by copying a `secret.yaml.example`
    file and fill credentials of your Home Assistant WiFi network.

-#) If you prefere localized names of entities, check the `substitutions`
+#) If you prefer localized names of entities, check the `substitutions`
    section of the config file.

 #) Compile the firmware and flash your ESP device.